mcrovella/CS132-Geometric-Algorithms/README.md

 =====

-These are lecture notes for Computer Science 132, _Geometric Algorithms,_ as taught by me at Boston University
+These are lecture notes for Computer Science 132, _Geometric Algorithms,_ as taught by me at Boston University.
 * Fall 2015 - current version.
 This semester, as I work through the course, I am converting to Python 3.4 and the 5th edition of the text.
 * Spring 2015 (4th edition of text, Python 2.7 code) - available as the